 By some miracle, I was given an appointment with a trainee doctor in Berlin who identified the skin symptoms as part of a bigger problem – a possible Candida overgrowth – aggravated by my frequent antibiotic use and the estrogen in my contraceptive pill.

 Not only did my new doctor believe yeast may have been at the heart of these symptoms, she also suspected it was causing my urinary symptoms.
+Testing confirmed that Candida was an issue in both my gut and vaginal microbiomes.

 She managed to convince me, by sharing her own experiences, to go off the pill.
 This was terrifying to me at the time.
 I imagined the heavy periods returning, and all that came with that, including the possibility of babies.